d-galli/bock_controller/README.md

 - $ \phi_{wheel} $ is the wheel diameter &rarr; 0.35 for heavy duty version

-- $ y$ is the gear ratio &rarr; 7 or 16
+- $ y $ is the gear ratio &rarr; 7 or 16

 Speed is expressed in percentage from 0 up to 1000, where the 1000% corresponds to the maximum speed which is 20 [km/h].

-Since the robot employes a skid steering driving system, the speed of each track should be computed starting from the overall linear speed $ v_x$ and angular velocity $\omega$.
+Since the robot employes a skid steering driving system, the speed of each track should be computed starting from the overall linear speed $ v_x $ and angular velocity $\omega $.

 $$ v_r = v_x - \omega \cdot \frac{d_{wheels}}{2}$$